rydmike/flex_color_scheme/README.md

 [**Flexfold demo**](https://rydmike.com/demoflexfold)

-A really fancy example of FlexColorScheme usage is the [**Flexfold demo app**](https://rydmike.com/demoflexfold).
+A really fancy example of **FlexColorScheme** usage is the [**Flexfold demo app**](https://rydmike.com/demoflexfold).

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/FoldTheme1.gif?raw=true" alt="FlexColorScheme" width="650"/>

 It might look and feel complicated, but it is actually only slightly more involved than the above example nr 5, that has almost all the same theming features and exactly the same themes as the Flexfold demo app.
-Go through the examples, and you will be ready to make cool interactively custom themed apps in no time.
+Go through the examples, and you will be ready to make cool interactively custom themed apps like this in no time.

 ## Tutorial